Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Introduction

 Unlike the stochastic efficiency, this quantity is non-divergent, since, by the Second Law, $\langle Q_h \rangle > 0$ necessarily for heat engine cycles.
 Moreover, its mean value is equal by construction to $\eta_{th}$.
 We can therefore use $\eta_{s'}$ as a stochastic version of $\eta_{th}$.
 In this paper, for simplicity of language, whenever there is no risk of confusion we will refer to $\eta_{s'}$ itself as `the thermodynamic efficiency'.
 However, it is important to note that all the fluctuations in $\eta_{s'}$ are inherited only from those of the work variable $W$.
 In particular, both quantities share the same \textit{relative} fluctuations, or `coefficient of variation' \cite{upton2014dictionary}:

 where $\sigma$ refers to the respective variances (see eq.(\ref{mean})).
-Using this definition, Fei et al \cite{fei2022efficiency} studied the stochastic nature of the quantum Otto engine running with a working substance composed of a single harmonic oscillator.
+Using this definition, Fei \textit{et. al.} \cite{fei2022efficiency} studied the stochastic nature of the quantum Otto engine running with a working substance composed of a single harmonic oscillator.
 In particular, they were able to verify that these relative fluctuations satisfy thermodynamic uncertainty relations (TURs) \cite{barato2015thermodynamic,timpanaro2019thermodynamic,proesmans2017discrete,horowitz2020thermodynamic}.

-In this paper we study the quantum Otto cycle for a pair of interacting spins in the presence of an external magnetic field.
-Although this heat engine model has already been extensively studied \cite{thomas2011coupled, oliveira2021efficiency,anka2021measurement,cherubim2022nonadiabatic}, its fluctuations have not yet received proper attention.
-Unlike the model studied by Fei et al, this system presents idle energy levels, i.e., energy levels that do not shift during the cycle, a feature which can significantly change its thermodyamical properties \cite{oliveira2021efficiency}.
-Here we focus on the relative fluctuations of the work production and efficiency of the cycle.
-We attempt to understand the regions of operation in which this system can operate as a heat engine with efficiency higher than that of a single-spin engine, while keeping fluctuations (in either work or efficiency) lower than their mean values.
+In this paper, we explore the fluctuations of a quantum Otto cycle based on a pair of interacting spins in the presence of an external magnetic field \cite{thomas2011coupled, oliveira2021efficiency,anka2021measurement,cherubim2022nonadiabatic}.
+Unlike the model studied by Fei \textit{et. al.}, in this case, the spin-spin coupling causes the appearance of `idle' energy levels, i.e., energy levels that do not shift during the cycle.
+This feature has a significant effect on the engine's thermodynamical properties \cite{oliveira2021efficiency}.
+In particular, the coupled-spin Otto engine may function with higher thermodynamic efficiency $\eta_{th}$ when compared to classical Otto engines with an equivalent compression ratio \cite{thomas2011coupled, oliveira2021efficiency}, or also to quantum Otto engines based on uncoupled spins, or harmonic oscillators \cite{thomas2011coupled,kosloff2017quantum}.
+Here we seek to analyze the effect of the coupling also on the fluctuations of the cycle's work output and efficiency.
+It is particularly interesting to ask whether the apparent advantage in the \textit{mean} efficiency survives when fluctuations are taken into account.
+In other words, we would like to understand whether, at least for some regions of parameter space, the coupled-spin Otto engine with idle levels can function above the classical Otto efficiency, while simultaneously displaying relatively low fluctuations.
+This is the main goal of this work.